A-plane sapphire can be hard to find. UniversityWafer, Inc. has a large selection of a-plane sapphire in stock.

 A-plane sapphire is the most popular type of sapphire.
 It is used for optical devices and is resistant to high-temperature.
 Its low resistance and high thermal conductivity make it the preferred material for semiconductors.
 A-plane sapphire is also a more suitable material for electronics.
 The c-plane sapphire is more conductive than a-plane sapphire, and is a perfect choice for many different applications.
 The plane that is perpendicular to the A-axis, containing the C-axis Sapphire.
 A-plane Sapphire orientations are widely used in optoelectronic applications.

 We have a large selection of A-plane wafers in stock.
-Please email us the specs that you need.

 There are two types of sapphire: c-plane and a-plane sapphire.
 While c-plane sapphire is the most expensive of the three types, it is also the most durable.
 The difference lies in the micro-roughness of 0.35 nm.
 However, a-plane sapphire is less expensive than the a-plane variety, and this is because it is more brittle.

 The first sapphire type is the C-plane, which is the most common.
 While the two types of sapphire have similar properties, they are characterized by different crystalline structures.
 The crystalline form is more resistant to heat and pressure than the a-plane form.
 This makes c-plane sapphire a superior choice for microelectronic applications.
 And while C-plane sapphire is the most common type, a-plane sapphire is the best choice for hybrid microelectronics.
 A-plane sapphires have a high thermal conductivity, which makes them an excellent choice for solar cells and other high-tech applications.